Food on the Trek: What to Expect in Nepal Tea House (2026 Guide)

 Daily Meal Routine in a Nepal Tea House

 Breakfast is usually available early before trekkers begin hiking.
-Lunch and dinner are served at set times with communal dining halls.
-Often, you must order dinner the night before in high‑traffic areas.
+Lunch and dinner are served at set times in communal dining halls.
+Often, you must order dinner the night before in high-traffic areas.
 This practice helps staff prepare meals efficiently each day.

 Food Options in a Nepal Tea House